 Alican Inal is an Architect (TR), Urban Designer (UK) and a Data Artist based in London.
 He is an Associate at Populous, specialized in urban design, computation, and place-making and a Teaching Fellow at The Bartlett School of Architecture.
 He is particularly enthusiastic about generative design, computational urbanism, data visualisation, environmental simulations, digital/visual arts and soundscapes.

 He graduated from Bartlett School of Architecture, UCL with a Master of Architecture in Urban Design (Distinction) degree.
 Prior to his Master’s, he completed his undergraduate studies at Istanbul Technical University with a double major degree from Architecture (BArch) and Urban and Regional Planning (BSc).
 His Master’s design thesis project at The Bartlett, named Synesthete City, was focused on data-driven and computational master planning and space-making strategies, based on Queen Elizabeth Olympic Park, London.
 Additionally, his dissertation Soundscape of the Anthropocene was dealing with generating new ways to interact with urban soundscapes, with a focus on computational urbanism.

-Alican’s work focuses both on computational and cognitive gaps between urbanism and architecture while being nourished by a wide range of disciplines from sociology to data visualization.
-Aside his specialization on large-scale architecture and master planning, he is particularly enthusiastic about parametric design, computational urbanism, data visualization, environmental simulations and soundscapes.
+Alican’s work focuses both on computational and cognitive gaps between urbanism, architecture, data and visual arts while being nourished by a wide range of disciplines from sociology to sonic studies.